ErlendMariusOmmundsen/Messaging-App/project/readme.md

 Nr.
 1: "As a user, i want to read messages from other people."

 Nr.
-2: "As a user I want to have a contacts list that automaticly keeps track of everyone that have contacted me, so that I can easily contact them again"
+2: "As a user I want to have a contacts list that automatically keeps track of everyone that have contacted me, so that I can easily contact them again"

 ## Package diagram of the project